rvrolyk/SleepNumberController/README.md

  Additionally, I may opt to remove support for the old structure in the future to simplify the code.

 Underbed lighting and outlets are also supported in the parent/child structure but not the old one.

+## Logging

+During normal operation, no changes are necessary to the logging in the app or devices.
+If you're experiencing problems, turning on debug logging in the app will cause it to emit more information about the requests and responses being seen.

+If you frequently have internet issues and would like to cut down on the amount of error logging about retries, you may enter a value greater than 0 in *How often to allow error logs*.
+This value should be an integer greater than 0 to indicate how many minutes between error logs are permitted.
+The system already tries to limit logging to one error during each poll (indicating a retry) but you may use this control to show an error for every N periods.
+For example, if your poll period is every minute you'd normally see an error each minute when the internet is down.
+However, if this were set to 15 then you'd see an error every 15 minutes instead.

 # Usage